developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/intents/battery/index.md

 ---

 ## Overview
-On Zebra devices, extra battery information is retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html) in the same as with consumer devices (see below).
-On devices equipped with Zebra Power Precision or Power Precision Plus batteries, the following additional information is provided:
+On Zebra devices, extra battery information is retrieved using the standard [Android Battery Intent](http://developer.android.com/training/monitoring-device-state/battery-monitoring.html) in the same way as with consumer devices (see below).
+On devices equipped with Zebra Power Precision or Power Precision Plus batteries, the following additional information can be retrieved:

 * Backup Battery Voltage
 * Battery Manufacture Date